Learn how to take your coffee to the next level by making cafe quality, gourmet, homemade chili simple syrup for a fraction of the price.

 If you have never tried chili simple syrup before, you MUST make it.

-This post is the second in a 3 part coffee series in which I take you through the steps to make an out-of-this-world coffee that I had when I visited the Pioneer Woman’s Mercantile in Pawhuska, Oklahoma: The Spicy Cowgirl Coffee.
+This post is the second in a three part coffee series in which I take you through the steps to make an out-of-this-world coffee that I had when I visited the Pioneer Woman’s Mercantile in Pawhuska, Oklahoma: The Spicy Cowgirl Coffee.

 There are 3 steps to making this coffee: